markgdev/home-assistant_swiftcommand/README.md

 ```

 ### Get your caravan's asset id from the swift command webpage url.
 Navigate to the remote access page on the swift command webpage in your browser.
+The assetid is the number at the end of the URL in the address bar.

 ![Asset ID](https://github.com/markgdev/home-assistant_swiftcommand/raw/master/images/assetid.png)